Residual Stress Measurement

-Residual stress measurement is a way to determine if your critical components can withstand the load and stress conditions of operations.
+Residual Stress Measurement determines if your critical components can withstand the load and stress conditions of operations.

 Lambda has extensive experience in testing all types of materials, including metallics, ceramics, and polymers of nearly any shape and size.

 We can test components in our laboratory or in the field.
-All residual stress measurements are performed by our certified residual stress engineers and technicians.
-Lambda does not subcontract residual stress testing to a third party.
+All residual stress measurements are performed by our certified stress engineers and technicians.
+Lambda does not subcontract this type of testing to third parties.

-With more than half a million completed measurements, over 100 technical papers published, and authorship of the American Society for Metals “X-ray Diffraction Residual Stress Techniques,” Lambda is a recognized leader in the field of residual stress measurement.
+With more than half a million completed measurements, over 100 technical papers published, and authorship of the American Society for Metals “X-ray Diffraction Residual Stress Techniques,” Lambda is a recognized leader in this field.

 - X-ray diffraction – for high resolution measurement of surface and subsurface residual stress in any polycrystalline test part.